-The miscellaneous group included water beetles (Coleoptera), larger crustaceans (Malacostraca), leeches (Hirudinea), molluscs (Gastropoda), alderflies (Megaloptera), dragonflies (Odonata), water boatmen (Corixidea), midges and flies (Diptera) and flatworms (Turbellaria).
+The miscellaneous group included water beetles (Coleoptera), larger crustaceans (Malacostraca), leeches (Hirudinea), molluscs (Gastropoda), alderflies (Megaloptera), dragonflies (Odonata), water boatmen (Corixidea), midges and flies (Diptera) and spiders (Araneae).
 Both larvae and imagines were included.
 Leeches, molluscs and larger crustaceans are sensitive to acid water and important for the evaluation of acidification.
-The tolerance of some species of Coleoptera, Megaloptera and Diptera is poorly known, but they are often regarded as tolerant to acidic water and of low importance for the evaluation of acidity indices.
-However, all species are important for invertebrate community analysis.
+The environmental tolerances of some species of Coleoptera, Megaloptera and Diptera are poorly known, but they are often regarded as tolerant to acidic water and of low importance for the evaluation of acidification indices.
+However, all species are important for invertebrate community analyses.